 What they found was controlled inflammation brought the healing cells into the joint and the “raw material” to start rebuilding – simultaneously.
 As the building materials arrived the healing cells arrived.
 A balance was reached as repair exceeded removal the joint was revitalized.

 Their conclusion in the scientific language with our explanations added:

 “The results indicated that conditioned medium from inflammatory cytokine-activated MSCs (stem cells “inspired to heal” by pro-inflammatory protein signals) can:

-- significantly promote osteoblast proliferation (bone remodelling and repair),
+- significantly promote osteoblast proliferation (bone remodeling and repair),

 - migration (getting to the site of the damage),